ibm-cloud-docs/app-configuration/faq.md

 1. Accept the licensing agreements and terms by clicking the checkbox.

 1. Click **Create**.
 A new service instance is created and the {{site.data.keyword.appconfig_short}} service console displayed.

+## Can I use Terraform IBM Modules to provision an {{site.data.keyword.appconfig_short}} instance?
+{: #use-terraform-ibm-modules}
+{: faq}

+Yes, you can use [Terraform IBM Modules (TIM)](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-about-tim) to provision an [{{site.data.keyword.appconfig_short}}](https://registry.terraform.io/modules/terraform-ibm-modules/app-configuration/ibm/latest){: external} instance.
+Terraform IBM Modules are pre-built, validated, and enterprise-ready modules that follow IBM Cloud best practices.
+For more information and available modules, check the [Terraform Registry](https://registry.terraform.io/namespaces/terraform-ibm-modules){: external}.

 ## What pricing plans are available with {{site.data.keyword.appconfig_short}}?
 {: #faq-ac-pricing}